 The more chemicals are added to the ink, the less water it contains.
-Since color dye can only be added to ink by dissolving it in water, inks with more chemicals (and thus less water) by definition will contain less color dye.
-In other words: if you want a high density ink, you need ink with a low level of viscosity.
+Since color dye can only be added to the ink by dissolving it in water, inks with more chemicals (and thus less water) by definition will contain less color dye.
+In other words: if you want high-density ink, you need ink with a low level of viscosity.
 This means you have to select a printer that uses print heads that need a low viscosity ink.
 A nice side effect is that a low viscosity level also means the ink generally has a better runnability.

 Decision factor 4: ink usage > Hidden cost: How much ink does the printer uses when it’s not printing?

-Another decision factor for buying a digital printer that I want to discuss in this blog is the ink usage.
+Another deciding factor for buying a digital printer that I want to discuss in this blog is ink usage.
 Printer manufacturers can calculate very accurately how much ink is needed to print a certain design, and most RIP software packages present those numbers for each design.
 However, the amount of ink that the printer uses when it’s not printing is not included in this number.